Photography and Meditation

 Open to all, these retreats are suitable for both beginners and those with more experience, but no previous experience is assumed.
 All these retreats include introductory meditation teaching and periods of silence.

 A retreat exploring photography which will ground you in the technical skills required to improve your photography within the wider context of learning meditation.
-No experience of photography is necessary but participants should bring a digital SLR camera with them.
+No experience of photography is necessary.

 For more information read the retreat information sheet.